Creative Cafe

 Elisa’s poems have appeared in numerous journals and anthologies, including The Notre Dame Review, Alimentum, Two-Countries Anthology, Vinegar and Char, and The Politics of Shelter.
 Teaching and writing are her passions.

-Here we are, years later, and we have a steady group of about 12 who meet on Mondays to check in, talk about the challenges of creative expression conflicting with work, others’ demands, health challenges, and. oh yes, the weight of democracy’s demise.
-You know, the usual.
-We work from poetic prompts, often sharing what we create during that precious time in its raw, unfiltered state.
-Creative Cafe has become a safe space, a grounding way to start each week.
+Creative Cafe has become a safe space, a grounding way each week.
 And no matter what, we create something.
 A starting place.
 A reminder that we have things to say and someone who wants to hear them.
-For now, we’re locked down again, but please reach out if you’d like to start something similar and want to chat.
+For now, we’re locked down to keep the group intimate.
+But please reach out if you’d like to start something similar and want to chat.